anytizer/sargam-blog.lmms/README.md

 * The pictures attached are for representation only.
 * Randomization attempt does not supress creativity in note selection.
 * This article was written by human hands, not AI generated.
-* I do not have affilitions to the links provided.
+* I do not have affilitions to the third party links.
+* Everything in this project is an experiment.
+* The included project should not match to existing melodies.